-- Investing £21m to build two new Water Treatment Works (WTWs) in north Northumberland, to help improve drinking water quality for more than 25,000 people; - Refurbishing our WTWs, including £60m to modernise our Horsley WTW, which supplies Tyneside, and - Abstraction management projects in Essex, to reduce the risk of water samples failing drinking water quality tests because of pesticides in the environment.
+- Investing £21m to build two new water treatment works in north Northumberland to help improve drinking water quality for more than 25,000 people. - Refurbishing our water treatment works, including £60m to modernise our Horsley works, which supplies Tyneside. - Abstraction management projects in Essex, to reduce the risk of water samples failing drinking water quality tests because of pesticides.